 The 12 UK university towns and cities with the highest cost of student living – and where Edinburgh ranks

+Here are the 12 university towns and cities in the UK with the highest cost of student living – including Edinburgh

 Jaimala Patel, Head of NatWest Student Accounts, said: “An increased reliance on student loans and double digit increases in spending on food shopping and rent is having a real impact on student finances.
 There are some reassuring signs that students feel far more comfortable budgeting than in previous years, and they are taking steps to live within their means.